izhbannikov/rqt/README.md

 ### Release version

-The last version of rqt that is compatible with the current version of R (3.3), which can be downloaded using devtools:
+The last version of rqt can be downloaded using devtools:

 ```
 devtools::install_github("izhbannikov/rqt@develop", buildVignette=TRUE)
 ```

-There are no significant changes to functionality (except R >=3.3).

 ## Usage